So Fine (film): Plot

-At the end of the day, Bobby is met by Lira, who invites him into her limousine.
+At the end of the day, Lira invites Bobby into her limousine.
 She takes Bobby back to Eddie's mansion, and tells him that her marriage to Eddie is a loveless one, arranged to repay her own father's debts, and seduces him.
 Eddie comes home early, agitated because his game of pinball was interrupted by tilting.
-Bobby rushes to hide, while Lira hurls his clothing into the fireplace and hides his shoes in a house plant.
-As a result, after Eddie goes to sleep, Bobby is forced to wear an outfit of Lira's when he leaves.
-Outside, while inspecting the pinball machine smashed earlier by Eddie, the snug women's jeans tear, exposing Bobby's buttocks; desperate to cover his exposure, Bobby stuffs wadded up plastic into the seat.
+Bobby hides, while Lira hurls his clothing into the fireplace and hides his shoes in a house plant.
+After Eddie goes to sleep, Bobby is forced to wear an outfit of Lira's when he leaves.
+Outside, while inspecting the pinball machine smashed earlier by Eddie, the snug women's jeans tear; desperate to cover his exposure, Bobby stuffs wadded up-plastic into the seat.
 When he returns to the office, he stumbles into a group of garment buyers who have just dismissed Jack's latest fashions.
-They mistake Bobby's kludged together outfit for a radical new design, and are eager to make huge orders for the jeans, which are dubbed "So Fine."
+They mistake Bobby's makeshift outfit for a new design and make huge orders for the jeans, which are dubbed "So Fine."
 Following is a commercial for the titular jeans, featuring models dancing and flashing their buttocks to the camera, interspersed with shots of women wearing the jeans (with the buttocks individually exposed through clear plastic windows) and driving men to distraction.

-Bobby and his father are preparing to repay Eddie the $1,500,000, the success of the So Fine jeans having secured their fortune.
+Bobby and his father are preparing to repay Eddie the $1,500,000.
 Bobby has returned to his professorship at Chippenango State College, and Jack has a meeting with Eddie at his house.
 Before Jack arrives, however, Bobby's shoe (previously hidden in a plant) falls and strikes him in the head.
-Reading the sole ("Chippenango Campus Shoes"), Eddie realizes that it must belong to Bobby.
-Lira flees from the house to find Bobby, and Eddie rushes after her.
+Reading the sole ("Chippenango Campus Shoes"), Eddie realizes that it belongs to Bobby.
+Lira flees to find Bobby, and Eddie rushes after her.
 When Jack arrives, the maid (Angela Pietropinto) tells him the situation, and Jack joins the chase.

-Lira finds Bobby, and they make plans to flee the country, but first attend a campus performance of Giuseppe Verdi's opera, Otello.
+Lira finds Bobby, and they plan to flee the country, but first attend a campus performance of Giuseppe Verdi's opera, Otello.
 During the performance, the soprano performing Desdemona (Judith Cohen) is struck ill, and Lira (whose own operatic ambitions had been frustrated by marrying Eddie) steps into the role, performing magnificently.
-Eddie arrives, and knocks out the tenor playing Otello and assumes the role.
-As he joins Lira, Eddie also sings splendidly, but the subtitles do not reflect the action of the play, but rather that Eddie is there to kill Lira and Bobby.
-Eddie and Lira struggle back and forth, until Jack arrives and swings down on sand bags, knocking out Eddie.
-Much like with the So Fine jeans, the audience mistakes the performance for a bold revision of Verdi's original and applauds wildly.
+Eddie arrives and knocks out the tenor playing Otello and assumes the role.
+As he joins Lira, Eddie also sings, but the subtitles do not reflect the action of the play, but rather that Eddie is there to kill Lira and Bobby.
+Eddie and Lira struggle back and forth, until Jack arrives and swings down on sandbags, knocking out Eddie.
+Much like with the So Fine jeans, the audience mistakes the performance for a revision of Verdi's original and applauds.